-It comes down to where you work: The main difference between industrial electricians and commercial electricians you'll find will be in the type of building or worksite you operate in.
+It comes down to where you work.
+The main difference between industrial electricians and commercial electricians you'll find will be in the type of building or worksite you operate in.
 However, training for both positions is similar, with industrial just requiring a more extensive education.

-What Is An Industrial Electrician?
+What is an Industrial Electrician?

 Industrial electricians get their education either by becoming an apprentice or going to trade school.
-As an apprentice, you will spend four years in the classroom as well as complete on-the-job training.
+As an apprentice, you will spend four years in the classroom, as well as completing on-the-job training.
 Classroom hours will run about 144 per year, and on-the-job training is around 2,000 hours per year.

 Duties will vary depending on who your employer is, but most industrial electricians have a similar job description.
 You will run tests and inspections on the building’s electronics, work on the building’s circuit board by either cleaning or repairing it, and install outlets and fixtures, making sure everything is grounded correctly.
 You are also responsible for repairing systems that have completely shut down.

-What Is A Commercial Electrician?
+What is a Commercial Electrician?

 Just like industrial electricians, commercial electricians are required to have either an associate degree, apprenticeship, or a combination of the two.
 You will need to be licensed as well.
 You may work in environments such as offices, restaurants, and retail stores — basically, any buildings the public can readily access.
 Neither you nor an industrial electrician do residential work in people’s homes.

 On the job, you will either work from or create a blueprint of the building’s electrical system.
 You will install the conduit or run the electrical wiring according to the plan and make sure it’s up to code.
 The commercial electrician is the one who makes the power, heating, and lighting work within a building.